 I received a support ticket informing me that my Linode sent phishing spam.
-My Linode had network restrictions placed on it after ONLY 4 hours.
+My Linode had network restrictions placed on it after 24 hours.
 Why?
 What can I do to resolve this?

 Phishing websites and spam present an immediate danger to anyone who may interact with them, so it is important for us to mitigate these issues as early as possible.
 This helps prevent the spread of phishing content, which in turn lowers the chances of them successfully soliciting confidential information.

 How did phishing spam get sent from my Linode?

 More than likely, this is the result of a compromise.
 There is a very helpful post on recovering from this situation you can find here.

 If your Linode has been compromised, we strongly suggest that you audit and reevaluate your Linode's security going forward.
 We also have a guide on strengthening your Linode's security, which can be found here.